Monkey

 Common name for the pupa of a mosquito, because of the action it uses when swimming – also a type of drinking glass Click to show or hide the answer

-Common name for Micronecta scholtzi – named as the loudest animal on Earth relative to its body size, for the noise that the male makes by rubbing its penis against its abdomen in courtship display Click to show or hide the answer
+Common name for Micronecta scholtzi – the loudest animal on Earth relative to its body size Click for more information Click to show or hide the answer

 "Superfamily" of beetles – known as "snout beetles" because of the shape of their heads Click to show or hide the answer